acrutt/acrutt.github.io/personal.md

 Some recent examples include painting, baking and decorating unconventional cookies, and making paper cards!
 ![](./images/crafting.jpg)

-When I have downtime, I also look forward to slowing down and resting.
-I can put my organizing skills to use with a puzzle or learn from others by reading a book or listening to a podcast.
+I also like activities where I can slow down and rejuvenate.
+I can put my organizing skills to use with a puzzle, have fun playing board games, or learn from others by reading a book or listening to a podcast.
 ![](./images/puzzle.JPG)